Abubakar101/trivia-maker/README.md

 1. Fork this repo to your github
 2. Clone to your local
 3. Write code, add changes, suggestions :)
+4. git add, push, commit to your github
-4. Create pull request to submit changes
+5. Create pull request to submit changes